Multiscale matrix pencils for separable reconstruction problems: Polynomial functions

 that have the correct $m_i$ in their intersection with the respective $S_i$.
-The proof of this statement follows a completely similar course as that for the cosine atom $g(\phi_i;t)$ given in the Appendix.
+The proof of this statement follows a completely similar course as that for the cosine building block $g(\phi_i;t)$, given in the Appendix.

-The factorization in Theorem 3 allows to write down a spread polynomial analogue of \eqref{SVDn}. \begin{cor} For the matrices ${_\sigma}J_n$ and ${^0_\sigma}K_n$ defined in \eqref{JKmat} it holds that
+The factorization in Theorem 3 allows to write down a spread polynomial analogue of \eqref{SVDn}.